Paul-J-Company/Systems-Design/README.md

   - What are your Incidence Response and Root Cause Analysis (RCA) procedures.
 + What is your Network Design?
   - Where are your High-Level Network Architecture/Design Diagrams?
-  - Describes your Network: Traffic Ingress/Egress, Routers, Switches, Firewalls, Load Balancers, API Gateways, iPXE, NTP/PPT, DNS, DHCP, BGP (eBGP,iBGP), OSPF; CDNs, Edge Networking; Failover, Redundancy, etc.
+  - Describes your Network: Traffic Ingress/Egress, Routers, Switches, Firewalls, Load Balancers, API Gateways, iPXE, Redfish, NTP/PPT, DNS, DHCP, BGP (eBGP,iBGP), OSPF; CDNs, Edge Networking; Failover, Redundancy, etc.
   - What Network Tools do you use?
     - RANCID, Netcat, Netbox, iperf, etc.
 + What is your Storage/Data Design?